ehsonmiraz/Lucy/README.md

 # About LUCY - An Home Assitant Robot with Mobility 🧠
-Lucy is a voice commanding assistant service in [Python 3.8](https://www.python.org/downloads/release/python-360/) It can recognize human speech, talk to users, execute basic commands, and  move on voice commands.
+Lucy is a voice commanding assistant service in [Python 3.8](https://www.python.org/downloads/release/python-360/) It can recognize human speech, talk to users, execute basic commands, and  move on to voice commands.

 #### Requirements